Qualtrics is a very powerful survey creation tool. Missouri S&T has a campus-license for faculty and staff to use Qualtrics.

-Skip Logic - Send users to specific points in the survey (or to the end of the survey) based on specific conditions.
+Skip Logic - Send users to specific points in the survey based on specific conditions.

 Piped Text - You can pre-fill portions of the survey using "piped text" from various sources within the survey.
-This could be text piped in from a previous question, from a Panel (see Distribution), from a Quota (see Advanced Building), and much, much more.
+This could be text piped in from a previous question, from a Panel (see Distribution), or from a Quota (see Advanced Building).

 Rich Content Editor - Using the rich content editor, you can completely customize each question so it has exactly the look and feel you want it to have.
 You can modify the text, insert images, add hyperlinks, and even completely edit the HTML source code.

 Look and Feel Settings - You can modify the look and feel of your survey to some extend.
-Missouri S&T uses a couple of basic templates, which, unfortunately, can't be modified by S&T users.
+Missouri S&T uses a couple of basic templates, which cannot be modified by S&T users.
 However, you can perform some customizations of the plain template to add your own branding and unique look and feel.

-Survey Options - There are many, many ways in which you can modify a respondent's survey experience.
-You can specify an expiration date, allow for password protection, prevent ballot box stuffing, customize survey messages, and much, much more.
+Survey Options - There are many, many ways you can modify a respondent's survey experience.
+You can specify an expiration date, allow for password protection, prevent ballot box stuffing, or customize survey messages.